Pathological limits in statistical mechanics: Introduction

-The concrete topic of this paper is related to a number of multi-variable limits used in statistical mechanics.
-Unlike the papers on multi-variable limits in mathematics, the language, scope, perspective and objective of this paper are mostly physics-oriented.
-Physicists and applied mathematician should be able to find things fundamentally interesting and important.
+The concrete objective of this paper is to unveil that some of the multi-variable limits currently used in non-equilibrium statistical mechanics are ill-defined in mathematics and ill-behaved in the physical reality.
+Along the line, it is shown that significant progresses can be made by redefining, reinterpreting and reformulating those quantities.
+Unlike the discussions in mathematics, the language, scope, perspective and objective of this paper are mostly physics-oriented.
+Physicists and applied mathematicians should be able to find something fundamental and interesting.